discordjs/Commando-guide/checking-for-user-permissions.md

             group: 'group2',
             memberName: 'say',
             description: 'Replies with the text you provide.',
-            examples: [';say Hi there!'],
+            examples: ['say Hi there!'],
             guildOnly: true,
-            args: [{
+            args: [
+                {
                     key: 'text',
                     prompt: 'What text would you like the bot to say?',
                     type: 'string'
-            }]
+                }
+            ]
         });
     }